McDonald’s CEO Fired After Having A Relationship With An Employee

-McDonald’s chief executive officer is out at the burger giant after engaging in a consensual relationship with an employee.
-According to The Wall Street Journal, Steve Easterbrook says that he made a “mistake” and agrees that the board made the right decision in ousting him from the company.
+McDonald’s chief executive officer, Steve Easterbrook, has been removed from his position at the burger giant after engaging in a consensual relationship with an employee.
+According to The Wall Street Journal, Easterbrook says that he made a “mistake” and agrees that the board made the right decision in ousting him from the company.

 McDonald’s prohibits employees from having relationships with subordinates.
-As a result, the board of directors held a review and coted to remove Easterbrook.
+As a result, the board of directors held a review and voted to remove Easterbrook.
 The former CEO also stepped down from the board, as well.
-The individual that Easterbrook had a relationship hasn’t been identified, but the company says that the violation of policy shows poor judgment.
+The individual that Easterbrook had a relationship with hasn’t been identified, but the company says that the violation of policy shows poor judgment.

 “This was a mistake,” Easterbrook said.
 “Given the values of the company, I agree with the board that it is time for me to move on.”

-Easterbrook, who has been the CEO since March 2015, is being replaced by USA President Chris Kempczinski.
-Easterbrook is divorced, and also sits on the board of Walmart.
+Easterbrook, who has been the CEO since March 2015, is being replaced by McDonald’s USA President Chris Kempczinski.

 The news is another hit for the company, which has been struggling to meet the challenges of an evolving marketplace.
 The burger giant has changed up its menus and renovated its restaurants as consumers move towards food that appears to be more healthy.
 The restaurant has brought in things like fresh-beef burgers and digital kiosks, but franchise owners haven’t liked some of the changes, which Easterbrook has spearheaded.